 90 Aro St, Aro Valley, Wellington

-This muesli was toasted, so perhaps belongs more strictly in the granola category, but as it was lightly toasted I will leave it here for now.
+This muesli was toasted.
 It contained a large quantity of dried fruit and was topped by bland, thick and creamy yoghurt, and stewed pears (also a bland form of fruit in my view).
 I was served soy milk to accompany the muesli when I asked for it, but it was in a tiny jug of the sort you use for adding milk to tea or coffee.

 The café is a pretty relaxed place, as befits its situation in the heart of the bohemian Aro Valley, and popular with locals.
-But personally I find the dark wooden decor makes the place gloomy.
-This isn’t helped by the front windows being a veranda and never getting the sun.
+But personally I find the dark wooden décor makes the place gloomy.
+This isn’t helped by the front windows being under a veranda and never exposed to sun.

 I had high expectations of a café situated right in the heart of Wellington’s muesli eating suburb.
 But sorry Aro Café, though you are the nearest eatery to my home, and I have enjoyed cake at your tables, there is nothing that makes me want to return for your muesli (never mind coffee, tea or scones).

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.